Updated June 29, 2021

 - Handling a prolapsed duck: You must learn exactly what to do if a duck is prolapsing, has an egg partially stuck in their vent, or if a drake is suffering from a penile prolapse.
 There are different medical requirements and ways of managing the situation depending on the severity of the prolapse.
 Failing to have appropriate training for health emergencies such as these could cause additional damage or death in ducks.

 - Administering oral and injectable medications to ducks: You must be shown how to safely administer a pill and oral suspension to a duck without causing them undue stress, accidentally choking them, or causing them to aspirate.
 While oral medications are often preferred, there are instances when an injection is necessary (or in some cases safer than administering a large volume of a liquid medication), so you must learn how to administer properly.

-- Dropper/ syring feeding and gastric intubation for ducks: If a duck is in too much pain to peck at food (such as a recently rescued industry bird who has been debeaked), you will need to learn how to feed them using a dropper or syringe.
+- Dropper/ syring feeding and gastric the introduction of a tube into a hollow organ (such as the esophagus or trachea) for ducks: If a duck is in too much pain to peck at food (such as a recently rescued industry bird who has been debeaked), you will need to learn how to feed them using a dropper or syringe.
 There is a very specific way to place the liquid in their mouth and hold their head.
 Failing to learn the right technique could cause aspiration and death.
 In situations where a duck will not, or cannot, eat on their own and syringe feeding is not appropriate, the duck will need to be fed with a feeding tube.
 Gastric intubation absolutely must be taught by an expert.
 The threshold for lethal mistakes is very high due to their biology.